Mārtiņš Laksa

-Mārtiņš Laksa (born 26 June 1990) is a professional Latvian basketball player who last played for GTK Gliwice of the Polish Basketball League (PLK).
+Mārtiņš Laksa (born 26 June 1990) is a professional Latvian basketball player for Miasto Szkła Krosno of the Polish Basketball League (PLK).

 Professional career

 Laksa started his career with ASK Rīga junior squad.
 In August 2009 Laksa tried out for Spanish club Bilbao Basket.
 Starting from 2009-2010 season Laksa played for VEF Rīga, where he spent three years.
 After playing in Riga Laksa made a move to BK Ventspils.
 He also played for the Spanish club Monbus Obradoiro in Liga ACB.
 In August 2021, Laksa signed with Alba Fehérvár of the Hungarian Nemzeti Bajnokság I/A. He averaged 12.7 points, 4.2 rebounds, and 1.5 assists per game.
 On January 22, 2022, Laksa signed with Gießen 46ers of the Basketball Bundesliga.

 On August 4, 2023, he signed with GTK Gliwice of the Polish Basketball League (PLK).

+On January 13, 2026, he signed with Miasto Szkła Krosno of the Polish Basketball League (PLK).

 International career

 Laksa has represented the Latvian national youth team and Latvian men's national team in several competitions.